allanlasser/writenow/readme.md

 Every list has a corresponding email address.

 A **writer** can belong to multiple lists.
+Writers are identified by their email.
 A writer is created once a new, unrecognized email is added to a list.
+If a writer has no responses and is not on any list, delete them.

 A **prompt** is created by sending an email to the list's email address.
 If the sender is already a member on the mailing list, then the prompt is sent out to all members of the list.